 AMD does not have a long history in GPU compute, but it has come a long way in a relatively short five years.
 And frankly, the early years were kind of embarrassing considering all of the innovation that Nvidia was bringing to bear and all the money that Nvidia was making riding up the HPC and AI waves.
 But as you can see from the table below, AMD has come a long, long way in those five years – as far as it has come in CPUs against archrival Intel, in fact.

-AMD is currently previewing the two OAM variants of the Instinct MI200 series, which includes the MI250 with three external Infinity Fabric 3.0 ports and a single PCI-Express 4.0 port (which is the one being used in Frontier) and the MI250X, which has four Infinity Fabric 4.0 ports.
+AMD is currently previewing the two OAM variants of the Instinct MI200 series, which includes the MI250 with three external Infinity Fabric 3.0 ports and a single PCI-Express 4.0 portand the MI250X, which has four Infinity Fabric 4.0 ports (which is the one being used in Frontier).
 There are two variants of each of these: one that runs at 500 watts that is air cooled and another that runs at 560 watts that is liquid cooled; it is not clear how long the peak performance can be sustained on the air-cooled versions, but presumably not for as long as on the liquid-cooled versions.
 Else, why you would bother with two different wattage ratings?

 AMD has promised that a PCI-Express 4.0 card variant of the Aldebaran GPU package is in the works, but has not said anything about what it might look like.
 We took a stab at what it might look like.